-Also known as a Bull Pine or Blackjack Pine, Ponderosas are the second tallest PinePine and can grow to over 200 feet tall.
+Also known as Bull Pine or Blackjack Pine, Ponderosas are the second tallest PinePine and can grow to over 200 feet tall.
 Its thick bark is resistant to wildfires and is the official state tree of Montana.

 These grow into lovely soft-textured trees and prefer full sun and fertile, moist soil, but will also tolerate other types of land.
 Used in furniture and musical instruments such as guitars, the Spruce Pine is the PinePine most often used as a Christmas tree.
-The Spruce Pine holds the current record of the oldest tree in the world.
+The Spruce Pine holds the current record of being the oldest tree in the world.

 Pitch Pine Tree